bhavyaEE/RISCV-CPU/README.md

 <img width="769" alt="Screenshot 2022-12-14 at 17 21 01" src="https://user-images.githubusercontent.com/115703122/207663885-e1881895-b64a-4a49-9de8-7a6443d2d550.png">

-## Reference Program - Bhavya and Riya
+## Additional implementations for Reference Program - Bhavya and Riya

 Since the reference code included Load Byte Unsigned and Store Byte instructions we needed to add these in since we had only implemented Load Word and Store Word earlier.
 This meant that we needed to enable byte addressing within data memory as evidenced below.
 The main changes required were the width parameters within the module and setting the least significant byte of the register value equal to a specific byte instead of a word.
 In the case of load word, the changes made were to concatenate individual bytes to form a word.